-The TOE is a smartcard, composed of IC, Javacard Platform and the Taiwan elD Applet CC application.
+The TOE is a smartcard, composed of IC, Javacard Platform and the LDS application.
 Other applications may reside in the TOE.

 2.3.1.
 Integrated Circuit

 The TOE is embedded on NXP chips, more information on the chips is given in the related public Security Targets lites identified in table 3 of chapter 1.3.2.